-In Germany this could include e.V., gGmbH, gUG, Gbr or Künstlerinnen-Kollektiv or Kultur-Initiative.
+In Germany this could include e.V., gGmbH, gUG, Gbr, artist collective or cultural initiative.
+By a collective or initiative, we mean a group consisting of at least three people who reside in Germany.

 All organisations must have a bank account in the organisation's name, with a minimum of two signatories (people allowed to sign cheques).